thubZ09/Projects.dev/README.md

 # Projects.dev🧑‍💻

-Each phase has a list of projects that we recommend you complete first.
+Each phase has a list of projects that I recommend you complete first.
 Here is a list of more.

 ## Levels and areas of focus